 Bunkers left and right are well trampled on this hole for good reason.
 You need to start your ball left because the fairway slopes to the right toward the ocean.
 But too far left and you’re in the sand.

 However, if you don’t aim far enough left you can end up hitting the fairway (nice!) but find your ball trapped right after it rolls endlessly down the slope (not nice!).
 Robert Trent Jones was a devilish designer!

 17 is a short par 3 and the easiest hole on the course.
 But you have to carry water all the way to a tiny green.
 You might be tempted to go long to be safe, but that back bunker is tough to get out of without putting the water right back in play.

 The finale 18 is a treacherous par 4 – plays long and deadly.
 Arnold Palmer called it one of the best and most challenging finishing holes he has ever played.

 You have a big decision to make on your tee shot – stay right and risk the water or aim left and almost guarantee yourself a very difficult lie in the huge fairway bunker.
 There really isn’t much room to work with.
 And depending where they put the pin, you could easily find yourself crossing water again on your approach.
 Wicked, but wonderful closing hole!

 Before you tee off 18th, you’ll see a rock that identifies the hole.
 Stop and read what it says, “Hawaiians never say goodbye because goodbye is forever.
 We at Ka’anapali Golf say, “A Hui Hou” or “Until we meet again.”

 It was a magical 3 weeks for us – a working vacation I never wanted to end.
 Our next golf marathon on Maui can’t come soon enough.
-And all I can say to all the shots I left out there this past November, “A Hui Hou” Ka’anapali!
+And all I can say to all the shots I left out there, “A Hui Hou” Ka’anapali!